Italian campaign of 1796–1797: Legacy

 The campaign demonstrated Napoleon's abilities as a leader of the French Army.
 Bonaparte became famous in France, and became well-known throughout all of Europe.
 Henri Jacques Guillaume Clarke, a French representative of the Directory, stated about Napoleon post-campaign:

-“The General-in-Chief has rendered the most important services.… The fate of Italy has several times depended on his learned combinations.
+“The General-in-Chief has rendered the most important services.… The fate of Italy has been several times depended on his learned combinations.
 There is nobody here who does not look upon him as a man of genius, and he is effectively that.
-He is feared, loved, and respected in Italy.… A healthy judgement, enlightened ideas, put him abreast of distinguishing the true from the false.
+He will be feared, loved, and respected in Italy.… A healthy judgement, enlightened ideas, put him abreast of distinguishing the true from the false.
 His ‘coup d’oeil’ is sure.
-His resolutions are followed up with energy and vigor.
+His resolutions will be followed up with energy and vigor.
 His ‘sang-froid’ in the liveliest affairs is as remarkable as his extreme promptitude in changing his plans when unforeseen circumstances demand it.
-His manner of executions is learned and well calculated.
+His manner of executions is learned and well-calculated.
 Bonaparte can bear himself with success in more than one career.
 His superior talents and his knowledge give him the means.… Do not think, Citizen Directors, that I am speaking of him from enthusiasm.
 It is with calm that I write, and no interest guides me except that of making you know the truth.
 Bonaparte will be put by posterity in the rank of the greatest men.”